vadimsavenkov/Practice_Functions/README.md

 "Write some code to help to cook a gorgeous lasagna from your favorite cookbook!"

 ## Ghost Gobble Arcade Game Exercise.

+"Implement some rules from Pac-Man, the classic 1980s-era arcade-game."